Partial Closure on Horn Island

-In the Florida District, Ranger Programs are available.Visitor Centers are located at Naval Live Oaks, Fort Pickens, and Fort Barrancas.
+In the Florida District, Ranger Programs are available at Fort Pickens, Fort Barrancas and Naval Live Oaks.
 There are trails at Naval Live Oaks including the historic Andrew Jackson Trail and a 2-mile section of the the 40-mile loop multi-use trail.
 The Santa Rosa Day Area, Opal Beach is located on Hwy 399 east of Pensacola Beach.
 There are alsorestrooms, outdoor showers, picnic tables, and pavilions.
 The Perdido Key area has restrooms and access to Johnson Beach.
-The Okaloosa Day Use Area on U. S. 98 near Fort Walton has quiet water, picnic tables, boat launch, parking, and restrooms with outdoor showers.
-On board Pensacola Naval Air Station, visitors can tour Fort Barrancas or the Advanced Redoubt, and hike two trails.
+The Okaloosa Day Use Area on U. S. 98 near Fort Walton has picnic tables, a boat launch, parking, and restrooms with outdoor showers.
+Onboard Pensacola Naval Air Station, visitors can tour Fort Barrancas or the Advanced Redoubt, and hike two trails.
 Fort Pickens is open from 7:00 a.m. until sunset.
 Pensacola, Florida, the City of Five Flags, is the closest city to the Gulf Islands National Seashore.
 Pensacola is the home of the Blue Angels based at the Pensacola Naval Air Station.
 Sites to visit include the National Museum of Naval Aviation, Pensacola's Museum of Art, the Civil War Museum, and Historic Pensacola Village.
-Parades, fairs and festivals occur all year including Mardi Gras festivities.
-Other types of entertainment include the civic center, golf courses, many movie theaters, a zoo, skate parks, go-cart tracks and amusement parks.
-There are facilities that rent boats, kayaks, canoes and have charters for sightseeing, fishing and diving.
+There are facilities that rent boats, kayaks, canoes and charters for SCUBA diving, sightseeing, and fishing.
 Visit the Pensacola Visitor Center at www.visitpensacola.com or call 1-800-874-1234.

 Did You Know?